eth-protocol-fellows/protocol-studies/docs/eps/week6-dev.md

 ## Pre-reading

-Before starting with the week 6 content, make yourself familiar with resources in previous weeks, especially 1-3.
+Before starting with the lecture 6 content, make yourself familiar with resources in previous days, especially 1-3.

 Additionally, you can read and get ready by studying the following resources: